 Mastery of technical skill in orthopedics and medical surgery demands extensive training and repetition.
 Repetitive practice helps students acquire and perfect technique.
 Constant exercise of technical knowledge also aids practitioners in maintaining competence and combating skill decay.
 The use of high fidelity models in procedural skill practice can help facilitate continual training in the orthopedic and medical community in general.

 Arm casting in particular is a key technical skill requiring repetitive practice.
 Improper casting can cause complications such as poor blood circulation, pain, inefficient immobilization, and an even higher risk of morbidity.
 On the other hand, proper casting techniques produce the desired therapeutic effect of the fracture treatment.
-An excellent way to train these casting techniques is with the help of innovative arm bone models.
+An excellent way to train these casting techniques is with the help of innovative arm bone models from Sawbones.

 Arm Bone Models Offer Lifelike Conditions for Training Casting Techniques